-"Customer and employee experience expectations now require that we’re continuously learning and ready to manage change and the unexpected in real-time across our digital businesses.
+"Business, customer and employee expectations now require that we’re continuously learning, managing change and growing in real-time across our digital businesses.
 Organizational agility with intelligence is the new superpower that leading brands will master." - Erick Mott

 - Artificial Intelligence (AI): The theory and development of computer systems able to perform tasks that normally require human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.
 In simple terms, AI is automation to help free people's minds to invest in higher levels of thinking.

 - Data Management Platform (DMP): Also called a unified data management platform (UDMP) is a centralized computing system for collecting, integrating and managing large sets of structured and unstructured data from disparate sources.

 - Smart Stack: People, processes, and technologies working collectively in real-time to humanize data and scale experiences that are created to attract, serve, and retain customers with increasingly more control of their buying decisions.

 Panel Topic: AI and The Next Generation of Smart Stacks